 Momentum

 A momentum indicator is a technical analysis tool used to measure the strength of a trend.
-It’s a type of oscillator that compares the current price of an asset to its past price to identify the momentum of the price movement.
+It’s a type of oscillator that compares the current price of an asset to its past price in order to identify the momentum of the price movement.

 There are several types of momentum indicators, including the relative strength index (RSI), the moving average convergence divergence (MACD), and the average true range (ATR).
-These indicators use past price data to calculate the momentum of an asset and plot it on a chart.
+These indicators utilize past price data to calculate the momentum of an asset and plot it on a chart.

 Traders often use momentum indicators to identify potential trends.

 This 6-month C3.ai, Inc. (NYSE: AI) chart shows the stock has been in an uptrend for over a month.
-As the stock continues to climb, so does the momentum indicator, which could indicate this uptrend could continue.
+As the stock continues to climb, so does the momentum indicator, which could indicate that this uptrend could continue.

 Stochastic Fast

-The Stochastic Fast is calculated using the highest high and the lowest low over a specified period of time, typically 14 periods.
-It is plotted on a scale of 0 to 100, with values above 80 indicating overbought conditions and values below 20 indicating oversold conditions.
+This indicator is plotted on a scale from 0 to 100, where values above 80 indicate overbought conditions and those below 20 indicate oversold conditions.

 Check out the chart above of Amazon.com, Inc. (NASDAQ: AMZN).
 When stochastics fast dipped below 20 and coincided with a pullback on the chart, the stock bounced.